-Strategic change is a complex process that involves a corporate strategy which focuses on new product/services, new market and new way of doing things.
+Strategic change is a complex process that involves a corporate strategy which focuses on new product/ services, new market and new way of doing things.

-Steps to initiate strategic cnange:
+Steps to initiate strategic change:

-i) Recognize the need for change ii)Create a shared vision to manage Change iii) Institutionalize the change Objective of both organization & individual should coincide and there It is action stage that requires implementation of change strategy.
+i) Recognize the need for change ii) Create a shared vision to manage Change iii) Institutionalize the change First step is to diagnose which aspects of current corporate It is action stage that requires implementation of change strategy.